He Jiankui: Human gene-editing experiment

-He Jiankui said that he used a preimplantation genetic diagnosis process on the embryos that were edited, where three to five single cells were removed and the editing was checked.
+He Jiankui said he used a preimplantation genetic diagnosis process on the embryos that were edited, where 3 to 5 single cells were removed and the editing was checked.
 He said that parents were offered the choice of using edited or unedited embryos.

 The twin girls were born by mid-October 2018, according to emails from He to an adviser.
 According to He, they appeared to be healthy in all respects.
 When they were born, it was unclear if there might be long-term effects from the gene-editing; He was asked about his plans to monitor the children, and pay for their care should any problems arise, and how their confidentiality and that of their parents could remain protected.
 The names of the children used in reports, "Lulu" and "Nana", along with the names of their parents, "Mark" and "Grace", are pseudonyms.
-In February 2019, He's claims were reported to have been confirmed by Chinese investigators, according to NPR News.
+In February 2019, his claims were reported to have been confirmed by Chinese investigators, according to NPR News.

 He Jiankui also said at the Hong Kong meeting that a second mother in his clinical experiment was in the early stages of pregnancy.
-Although there are no official reports, the baby was expected around August 2019, and the birth was confirmed from the court verdict on 30 December which mentioned that there were three genetically-edited babies.
+Although there are no official reports, the baby was expected around August 2019, and the birth was confirmed from the court verdict on 30 December which mentioned that there were three genetically edited babies.
 The baby was later revealed in 2022 as Amy.

-In February of 2022, Chinese scientists called for building a special facility to care for and study the three children born with genetically edited genomes or 'CRISPR Babies'.
+In February 2022, Chinese scientists called for building a special facility to care for and study the three children born with genetically edited genomes or 'CRISPR Babies'.
 They assert that errors could have occurred in the gene editing process.
-The scientists believe the children's' genomes should be regularly sequenced and tested for 'abnormalities'.
+The scientists believe the children's genomes should be regularly sequenced and tested for 'abnormalities'.
 The proposal has received pushback from the international medical community citing invasion of the children's privacy and future abuses of power.